 - Don’t forget to show gratitude to your volunteers.
 In the hustle and bustle of thanking donors, many nonprofits forget about another key group that made the event possible: their volunteers.
 Reach out to these supporters and thank them for their generous contribution of time.

-In these messages of appreciation, you should always address the supporter by name to personalize the interaction.
-Then, directly say thank you for their specific gift.
+In these messages, always address the supporter by name to personalize the interaction.
+Then, directly thank them for their specific gift.
 These supporters gave to make a difference, so this is a great opportunity to explain the impact they’ll have.
-Finally, provide the next steps to continue their engagement with your cause, whether that be by following your organization on social media, asking them to check their eligibility for matching gifts, or informing them of the next event opportunity.
+Finally, provide the next steps to continue engaging with your cause, whether that be following your organization on social media, checking out your volunteer opportunities, or registering for your next event.

-At the beginning of the pandemic, we had to scramble to create an amazing online event for our supporters.
-Now we no longer need to scramble!
-Providing virtual opportunities for our event guests is a tried and tested strategy now.
-We can take what we’ve learned over the past few years and strategically build the best possible event that maximizes our return on investment.
-By using the tips and strategies in this guide, you’ll be well suited to create one of these incredible events.
+Providing virtual events for guests is a tried and tested strategy now.
+Take what you’ve learned over the past few years and strategically build the best possible event that maximizes our return on investment.
+By using the tips and strategies in this guide, you’ll be well-suited to create one of these incredible events.